-The first simple reason is because I want to.
+The first simple reason is that I want to.

 But reality sometimes makes us face hard things to handle.